jeffpar/pcjs.v1/disks/pcx86/dos/microsoft/2.00/README.md

       25984 Jan  3 05:57:14 1980 XENIX.ASM
       17792 Aug 18 14:51:18 1983 XENIX2.ASM

-Next, we organized all the source files into folders that correspond to their respective components, and created makefiles where appropriate
+Next, all the source files were organized into folders corresponding to their respective binaries, along with makefiles where appropriate
 (eg, [MSDOS.MAK](https://github.com/jeffpar/pcjs-disks/blob/master/pcx86/dos/microsoft/2.00/src/MSDOS/MSDOS.MAK)).
-Also, in the [INC](https://github.com/jeffpar/pcjs-disks/tree/master/pcx86/dos/microsoft/2.00/src/INC) folder, we copied `DOSMAC.211` to `DOSMAC.ASM`, and `DOSSYM.211` to `DOSSYM.ASM`, since the sources are primarily a snapshot of MS-DOS 2.11.
+Also, in the [INC](https://github.com/jeffpar/pcjs-disks/tree/master/pcx86/dos/microsoft/2.00/src/INC) folder, `DOSMAC.211` was copied to `DOSMAC.ASM`, and `DOSSYM.211` was copied to `DOSSYM.ASM`, since the rest of the sources appear to be from MS-DOS 2.11 as well.

 - [CHKDSK](https://github.com/jeffpar/pcjs-disks/tree/master/pcx86/dos/microsoft/2.00/src/CHKDSK)
 - [COMMAND](https://github.com/jeffpar/pcjs-disks/tree/master/pcx86/dos/microsoft/2.00/src/COMMAND)